Gene Expression

 • Transcription: In the nucleus, DNA unwinds, and RNA polymerase binds to the promoter region of a gene to synthesize messenger RNA (mRNA).
 This mRNA carries genetic information from the DNA to the cytoplasm.

-Gene expression is tightly regulated by environmental signals, developmental cues, and cellular pathways, ensuring genes are expressed correctly.
+Gene expression is tightly regulated by environmental signals, developmental cues, and cellular pathways.
 Dysregulation can lead to diseases such as cancer and genetic disorders.

 Gene Expression Conference Speakers